Who takes this test?

 How are the results used?

 Educators use student test results to assign students to appropriate classes and identify areas where the student needs extra help or more challenging material.
-Teachers and principals use the results from the ELA Test to make decisions about promotion and summer school.
 Educators also examine school-wide results to identify broad instructional areas that require improvement.